SophiaPowell-Morris/sML---Diabetes-Hourly-WageMultiple-Linear-Regression/README.md

 An error plot is used to graph the predictions.

-The Root Mean Squared Error of the model is calculated and interpreted by looking at the coefficients.
+The Root Mean Squared Error and R^2 of the model is calculated and interpreted.

+The MLR models equation coefficients are determined and interpreted.